-The cador Pathogen 96 QIAcube HT Kit is intended for the automated extraction of pathogen nucleic acids (viral RNA and DNA and bacterial DNA) from animal whole blood, serum, plasma, oral fluids, swabs, washes, tissue, and feces using the QIAcube HT instrument.
-The cador Pathogen 96 QIAcube HT Kit is intended for laboratory use.
-This product is not intended for the diagnosis, prevention, or treatment of a veterinary disease.
+The cador Pathogen 96 QIAcube HT Kit is intended for the automated extraction of pathogen nucleic acids (viral RNA and DNA and bacterial DNA) from animal whole blood, serum, plasma, swabs, washes, tissue, and feces using the QIAcube HT instrument.
+For laboratory use.
+No claim or representation is intended to provide information for the diagnosis, prevention, or treatment of a veterinary disease.